shangsuru/blog/content/posts/codeql/index.md

 ---
-title: "Next Gen SAST I: Introduction to CodeQL"
+title: "Introduction to CodeQL"
 description: "The stages of a secure software development lifecycle and how CodeQL can be integrated to build more secure software"
 tags: [devsecops, sast]
 date: 2023-07-21
 math: false
 ---

 This article gives an introduction to CodeQL and how to use it to improve code security via query-based code inspection.
 The tool can be used to find vulnerabilities and enables custom security check queries to help find problems so code can be more readily improved.
-The queries run relatively fast and are formatted in a similar way to database SQL queries, so its relatively easy to use.
+The queries run relatively fast and are formatted in a similar way to database SQL queries, making it easy to use.
 I will end with a small demonstration of CodeQL in action.

 # Secure Software Development Lifecycle